ad2476/HAB/README.md

 * BMP180 Barometric pressure sensor (for determining altitude)
 * MMA7361 3-axis accelerometer
 * LPY503AL Gyroscope
-* MAG3110 3-axis magnetometer (I may have broken it)
 * TMP36 temperature sensor
-* Thermistor 10K
-* LPG and CNG gas sensors

 ## Camera System

-The camera system will likely consist of a Panasonic Lumix digital camera.
+The camera system will consist of a Panasonic Lumix digital camera.
 The camera will take pictures in burst mode (1 Hz) until the 32GB µSD card runs out of space - approximately 2h of HD photographs.

-Initial freezer tests indicate a battery life of 2 hours with a 600mAh battery.
+Initial freezer tests indicate a battery life of 1 hour with a 600mAh battery.
 A 2000mAh battery will be tested next time.

 Additional video cameras in the form of two keychain 808 cameras attached to a 2000mAh battery will film the flight.
+One will carry a 16GB µSD card, and the other an 8GB one.

 ## Heating System